joshfrench/om-wiki-fork/Tutorial.md

 Evaluate everything and you should see the results.

-Hopefully the view composability and extensibility offered by Om puts a gleam in your eye.
-There's more enough here to keep if occupied for hours if you wish to take it further yourself.
+Hopefully the view composition and extensibility offered by Om puts a gleam in your eye.
+There's more than enough here to keep you occupied for hours if you wish to take it further yourself.

-Otherwise in the next section we'll show we can easily modify each professor's class list and even make it possible to edit the class name inline.
+Otherwise in the next section we'll show you how we can easily modify each professor's class list and even make it possible to edit the class name inline.

 ## Interactivity & Higher Order Components